-This course will focus on the range of baking ingredients in original, modified, and prepared forms as well as the theory and operation of large equipment and hand tools used in bakeries and pastry shops.
-Through tasting and testing, students learn to identify and select quality grains, fruits, vegetables, gelling agents, nuts and seeds, dairy products, baking spices, eggs and egg products, flours, chocolates, fats, and oils used in the baking field.
-The advantages, disadvantages, and operational requirements of various types of equipment will also be covered.
+Students will learn to identify and select quality grains, fruits, vegetables, gelling agents, nuts and seeds, dairy products, baking spices, egg products, flours, chocolates, fats and oils that are used in the Baking and Pastry industry.
+The theory and operation of large equipment and hand tools used in bakeries and pastry shops will be explored along with the advantages, disadvantages, and operational requirements of various types of equipment found in the bakeshop.